-- how IRC works
+- IRC works

-- how to use Yahoo!
+- to use Yahoo!
 Messenger

-- how to get online with AIM
+- getting online with AIM

-- how to create a blog on blogspot
+- creating a blog on Blogspot

-- how I access internet search engine: Yahoo!
+- accessing the internet search engine: Yahoo!

-The encounter with the internet cafe, had raised my curiosity about the internet and the technology behind it.
+The encounter with the internet cafe had raised my curiosity about the internet and the technology behind it.
 Especially about the HTML web page.

-Thanks to them, finally they understand, and allow me to pursue my interest in software engineering by taking majoring in Computer Science.
+Thanks to them, finally they understand and allow me to pursue my interest in software engineering by taking majoring in Computer Science.